sarahquadri/Examples/README.md

 List of Work Examples:

 1. American Sociological Association's Datathon 2014:
-   This was my first datathon: we had to collect and analyze data, and create a presentation in 24 hours, which focused on a       current urban issue.
+   This was my first datathon: we had to collect and analyze data, and create a presentation in 24 hours, which focused on a       current urban issue of our choosing.
 We decided to look at data from San Francisco and try to determine what factors cause economic "disparity" between neighborhoods.

-   Kenny then threw all of Brian's US Census Data into a Python program that tried to cluster attributes such as car ownership, median age, employment, etc to come up with a model to determne what makes a neighborhood more or less ecomomically affluent    than another.
+   We threw US Census Data from PostgreSQL into a Python program that tried to cluster attributes such as car ownership, median    age, employment, etc., to come up with a regression model that describes factors that make a neighborhood more or less          economically disparate than another.

 2. R Coding Examples:
    Just a few, will keep on adding; basically from an R course taught by Dr. John Angell of CSU East Bay who wanted us to get